 Creating a foundation for Sixties Scoop survivors

-The approved national settlement for Sixties Scoop survivors provided $50 million to establish a Sixties Scoop Healing Foundation.
+The approved national settlement for Sixties Scoop survivors provided an initial $50 million to establish a Sixties Scoop Healing Foundation.

 This Foundation is fully independent of the government.
 And it is for everyone impacted by the Sixties Scoop, the survivors across the country—Inuit, First Nations, Métis, non-status—everyone.

 Between December 2019 and February 2020, the Engagement team hosted an online engagement survey and 10 Sixties Scoop Survivor Healing Foundation Engagement sessions in the following locations: